samme90s/pico/README.md

 The data is sent through MQTT (Message Queuing Telemetry Transport) which is a lightweight messaging protocol.
 This is done utilizing the [MicroPython UMQTT](https://github.com/micropython/micropython-lib/blob/master/micropython/umqtt.simple/umqtt/simple.py) module.
 This protocol suited the project and is commonly used in IoT applications.
 It offers the subscribe and publish functionality that is needed, whilst being lightweight and easy to use.

-Due to the nature of MQTT topics are used.
+Due to the nature of MQTT, topics are used.
 The topics are defined to comply with Adafruit.io standards (see [Adafruit IO](#adafruit-io) above).
-The data sent to these topics is a byte string, either representing the state of the LED or the sensor readings.
+The data sent to these topics is a byte string, in this example representing the sensor readings.

 ### Code